3 Easy Decorating Rules

 cozy nature-inspired bedroom

-However there are three guidelines that seem to work in any home.
+3 guidelines that work in any home

 1. Keep it simple.